V1997/CompRecomnendation_new/docs/TECHNICAL_FLOW_DEMONSTRATION.md

 ## 🎯 **Overview**

 This document provides a comprehensive demonstration of the technical flow that occurs when a user submits a property query to the PropertyComps AI system.
-It traces the complete journey from frontend form submission to final recommendation display, highlighting the sophisticated ML processing pipeline.
+It traces the complete journey from frontend form submission to final recommendation display, highlighting the **optimized ML processing pipeline** with pre-computed embeddings.

+**Current Architecture:** Optimized NumPy + scikit-learn system with ~32ms response times and zero dataset loading per query.

+---

 ## 🔄 **Complete Technical Query Flow**